We are looking for experienced consultants – office-based hybrid or remote workers

 2. you don’t have to subsidise fellow partners who work shorter hours, are less efficient, are running out of cases or whose work is simply less profitable than yours

-3. you create your own job description – part-time or full-time, based in the office, or at home – or as a hybrid worker, working in the office, or remote working as you wish
+3. you create your own job description – part-time or full-time, based in the office, or remote working at home – or as a hybrid worker, working in the office, or remote working as you wish

 4. you don’t need to spend any time on management issues

 5. you won’t have to cope with the overwhelming hassle and risk involved in setting up your own firm – or the increasing levels of over-regulation that sole practitioners struggle with